gabrielaalevi/DarkCalc/README.md

 Some models have different notations on how to call each particle.
 In case there is any confusion about different notations, it is recommended to look at the [PDG code](https://pdg.lbl.gov/2020/reviews/rpp2020-rev-monte-carlo-numbering.pdf) for the particle in question, and look at the param_card (by pressing 1) to see the correct denomination for the model.
 For this, look for the 'MASS BLOCK' in the param_card, and search for the PDG code of the particle in question.
 The PDG codes are in the beggining of each line, and organized in ascending order.
 After finding the desired PDG code, look at the end of the line.
 There will be a blue text, preeceded by a '#' symbol.
 It will be 'm' + the name of the particle in the model.

 For example, the left-handed scalar partner of the bottom quark is called b1 in the Monte Carlo Particle Numbering Scheme, and its PDG is 1000005.
-Looking at the param_card, we find:
+Looking at the param_card produced by the DMSimp_t framework, we find:

 ![image](https://github.com/user-attachments/assets/b52e80a0-ee2f-49ea-a226-32ac819f2970)